-- 1. A/E Procurement (only one option can be selected).
-Please note points will not be awarded if the borrower does not wish to use GEFA's funds for engineering. - Contracted with an engineering consulting firm in accordance with the qualifications based selection (QBS) policy discussed on page 5. - Contracted with an engineering firm for projects with construction costs less than \$1,000,000 and engineering costs less than \$100,000.

-2. Readiness to Proceed
+1. curement (only one option can be selected).
+Please note points will not be difference of the borrower does not wish to use GEFA's funds for engineering. a.
+Contracted with an engineering consulting firm in accordance with the qualifications - based selection (QBS) policy discussed on page 5.
+10 pts b.
+Contracted with an engineering firm for projects with construction costs less than \$1,000,000 and engineering costs less than \$100,000.
+10 pts 2.
+Readine ess to Proceed a.

-a.
 SERP approved (EPD published a final approval letter).

-3. Compliance Benefits

-a.
-Project is needed to fully address deficiencies documented in Emergency or Administrative Order from EPA or EPD (provide the order number and a brief narrative on how deficiencies are fully addressed).
+10 pts 3.
+Complia ance Benefits a.
+Project is needed to fully address deficiencies documented in Emergency or Administrative Order from EPA or EPD (provide the 50 pts order number and a brief narrative on how deficiencies are fully